David-Nevezi-Strango/TW-Forum/readme.md

 DB: (Optional)
 If you want a local DB or don't have a hosted MySQL server, you can install it from the official MySQL website. (https://www.mysql.com/downloads/)
+You can find within the backend folder an SQL script containing the necessary querries to create the DB.

 ## Usage